KEMPtechnologies/powershell-sdk-vnext/README.md

 Documentation
 =====
 An interface description can be found in [docs](docs).
-The listing of all supported commands can be found in [https://kemptechnologies.github.io/powershell-sdk-vnext/ps-help.html](https://kemptechnologies.github.io/powershell-sdk-vnext/ps-help.html) #TODO
+The listing of all supported commands can be found in [https://kemptechnologies.github.io/powershell-sdk-vnext/ps-help.html](https://kemptechnologies.github.io/powershell-sdk-vnext/ps-help.html)

 Examples
 =====
-TODO
+Examples can be found in the [examples](examples) folder

 Contributions
 =============